rust-stuco/lectures/week1/slides.md

 ---

-# Shadowing vs Mutability
+# Aside: Shadowing vs Mutability

 * We get a compile time error if we try to modify a non-`mut` variable
 * Using `let` multiple times allows a few transformations on a value but keep it immutable
-* Shadowing effectively creates a new variable, so it can change type
+* Shadowing effectively creates a new variable, so it can change types

 ---

-# Shadowing vs Mutability
+# Example: Shadowing vs Mutability

 Shadowing:
 ```rust